-Religion, since time immemorial has always been human beings chain of communication or intercession to deity or supernatural being which they belief in through sacrifice or supplications.
+Religion, since time immemorial, has always been human beings’ chain of communication or intercession to a deity or supernatural beings which they believe in through sacrifice or supplications.

-That said, regardless of names, culture, and heritage human beings chooses his or her path when they get to a position where they feel they could make decisions for themselves in choosing a religion of their choice.
+That said, regardless of names, culture, and heritage human beings choose their path when they get to a position where they feel they could make decisions for themselves in choosing a religion of their choice.

-As such, that also applies to our favorite athletes especially tennis stars who are playing at the highest level who their fans don’t know much about their faith or belief.
+As such, that also applies to our favorite athletes especially tennis stars who are playing at the highest level whose fans don’t know much about their faith or belief.

 Sportyleagues we’ll chronicle some of the world tennis stars and their religion.

 Serena is no doubt a legendary tennis player with a lot of titles to show in her illustrious tennis career.